-Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
-Use only accessories and attachments approved by the manufacturer.
+- Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
+Only use accessories and attachments approved by the manufacturer. - Wear appropriate clothing including hard hat, safety glasses, long pants, safety shoes, and hearing protection.
+Long hair, loose clothing or jewelry may get tangled in moving parts.

-- Wear appropriate clothing including safety glasses, long pants, safety shoes, and hearing protection.
-Tie back long hair.
-Do not wear jewelry. - Inspect the area where the equipment is to be used and remove all objects such as rocks, toys, and wire which can be thrown by the machine. - Use extra care when handling fuels.
+- Inspect the area where the equipment is to be used and remove all objects such as rocks, toys, and wire which can be thrown by the machine. - Use extra care when handling fuels.
 They are flammable and vapors are explosive. - Use only an approved container - Never remove the fuel cap or add fuel with the engine running.
 Allow the engine to cool before refueling.
 Do not smoke. - Never refuel or drain the machine indoors. - Check that the operator's presence controls, safety switches, and shields are attached and functioning properly.
 Do not operate unless they are functioning properly.